Sake and Soy Braised Pork Belly

 Instructions

-• Add pork belly chunks to a saucepan and fill with water until the meat is just covered.
-Bring to a rolling boil over medium-high heat for 5 minutes.
-Remove the pork from the saucepan, rinse with water, and drain the pork.
+• Add the pork belly chunks to a saucepan and fill it with water until the meat is just covered.
+Bring to a rolling boil over medium-high heat and cook for 5 minutes.
+Remove the pork from the saucepan, rinse with water, and drain.
 Pat dry with paper towels and set aside.

 • Heat a heavy-bottomed pot (or skillet) over medium-high heat.
 Transfer the pork belly to the pot and sear the meat for 1 minute on each side.
-Use tongs to flip the meat until each side is cooked into a light golden brown and the oil is released.
+Use tongs to flip the meat until each side is lightly golden brown and the oil is released.

-• Stir in ginger, scallion, and garlic, and cook until fragrant for about 2 minutes.
-Add rock sugar, star anise, bay leaves, light soy sauce, dark soy sauce, and sake.
+• Stir in the ginger, scallion, and garlic, and cook until fragrant, about 2 minutes.
+Add the rock sugar, star anise, bay leaves, light soy sauce, dark soy sauce, and sake.
 Stir well to coat the meat evenly with the sauce.
-Pour in 1 1/2 cups of hot water or enough to just cover the meat, and bring it to a boil over high heat.
+Pour in 1 1/2 cups of hot water, or enough to just cover the meat, and bring to a boil over high heat.

-• Reduce the heat to medium-low heat and bring the mixture to a gentle simmer.
-Cover and braise the pork for 45 minutes until fork tender and the sauce reduces to a glossy coating without excess liquid.
+• Reduce the heat to medium-low and bring the mixture to a gentle simmer.
+Cover and braise the pork for 45 minutes, or until fork-tender and the sauce has reduced to a glossy coating without excess liquid.
 Stir every 10 minutes to prevent burning.

-• Serve immediately with finely sliced scallion garnished on top.
+• Serve immediately, garnished with finely sliced scallions on top.

 Video